codebysarah/codebysarah.github.io/README.md

 `$ npm run deploy`

 Be sure to visit your github page (username.github.io) to check if it is working!

+#### Develop / update your source code on the source branch

 If all is in order, you can now keep editing and developing on the `source` branch in your repository.
-To update the builds, just run `npm run deploy` (You don't have to switch branches to do this - stay on `source`).
+To update the builds, just run `npm run deploy`.
+Note that you don't have to switch branches to do this - stay on `source`.

-#### An additional note if you want a Custom Domain
+#### An additional note if you want a custom domain name

-You can usually save a Custom Domain in the Settings section of your repository, or add a CNAME file to the repo.
-However, in this case, every time a new production build deploys, it wipes out the CNAME file.
+You can usually save a custom domain in the Settings section of your repository, or by adding a CNAME file to the repo.
+However, in this case, every time a new production build deploys, it wipes out the CNAME file on the `master` branch.
 To get around this, update the `predeploy` command in your package.json like so:

 `"predeploy": "npm run build && cp CNAME build/CNAME"`

 This will copy over your CNAME file in the `source` branch to the deployed build on `master`.

 Happy coding!
+Sarah